albertkun/23S-ASIAAM-191A/docs/labs/week3/extra.md

 # ⭐Extra: Changing colors

+These are some extra tips for changing colors and icons in your map.

+## Customizing Icons

 If you'd rather use icons then a circular color, then try to see if you can implement this code, be sure to have a custom icon ready!

-## Customizing Icons

 ```js title="js/init.js"
 function createCustomIcon (feature, latlng) {